rxdu/libxmotion/src/navigation/ground/road_map/README.md

 * center line
   * type - center_line
   * name - cl_s1
-  * specify "points" of the center line in the right order
+  * specify "point"s of the center line in the right order
 * reference frame
   * type - reference
   * specify a point as "origin"